Tethyshadros: Description

 Tethyshadros was originally thought to be a dwarf hadrosauroid.
 The preserved portion of the holotype measures 3.6 m, with only the end of the tail being missing.
 The length of the tail including the unpreserved portion was later estimated to be 2.5 m, resulting in a total estimated body length of 4.5 m for the animal, though it's been argued this is an overestimate.
 Although the holotype Antonio was initially thought to represent an adult, it was later assessed to be a subadult individual based on the histology of its bones.
 Bruno, which is 15–20% larger than Antonio, was found to be an adult, and it shows features related to maturity such as a more robust skull and stouter proportions.
 Antonio has been estimated at 338 kg in weight, while Bruno has been estimated at 514–584 kg.

-As a hadrosaur, Tethyshadros was a beaked animal with a hand formed into a fleshy pad and three-toed feet.
+As a hadrosauromorph, Tethyshadros was a beaked animal with a hand formed into a fleshy pad and three-toed feet.
 Tethyshadros has overall unique anatomy compared to its relatives.
 It possesses a large number of autapomorphies, or anatomical features entirely unique to this species.
-Specifically, it was originally described with the skull possessed seven such traits, the vertebral column seven, and the limbs six.
+Specifically, it was originally described with the skull possessing seven such traits, the vertebral column seven, and the limbs six.
 Much of this peculiar anatomy was thought to have evolved as adaptations for the unique type of environment it lived in.
 Among other European relatives, Romanian specimens potentially belonging to Telmatosaurus show the most similar anatomy.
 Despite this, many differences between the two genera exist; Telmatosaurus is more similar to hadrosaurids, overall.